circleAhn/SenDaL-pytorch/README.md

 ## Run (SenDaL training)
 ~~```$ python3 model_training.py <model_name>```~~

-Command are not yet available
+Command is not yet available

 To validate our result, models can be trained using anchored walk forward optimization to evaluate SenDaL using 10-fold cross-validation.
 The performance of each environment was measured as the average from 10 results for each high-accuracy sensor.
 The overall performance was calculated as the average performance of each environment.